m-r-tanha/SAMSET-Django/README.md

    - A session is a mechanism to store information on the server side during the interaction with the web application.
    - An exception is an abnormal event that leads to program failure.
 To deal with this situation, Django uses its exception classes and supports all core Python exceptions as well.
+   - WSGI file: With this file we can host the Apache tools